Avondsch/Avondsch/README.md

 ## Hi!

 I am Muhil Sathish Kumar, a high-school student from India.
-I do a lot of things ranging from contemporary mathematics, theoretical physics, and programming to political activism and writing.
+I do a lot of things from programming, photography, and delving into engines and mechanics.
 I hail GNU emacs as my absolute tool for everything, and so far i havent regretted my desicion to delve into the emacs rabbit hole (I am totally saying this without a gun to my head).

 Anyways,